tomcadene/appalyt/README.md

 # appalyt
-Analyze app performance trends over time with our comprehensive, user-friendly platform.
+Monitor and analyze historical App Store rankings with our comprehensive, user-friendly platform.